 Certificates of deposit, or CDs, are some of the easiest investment instruments to use.
-CDs work by depositing a certain amount of money with your bank, the sum of which increases over time via interest for a set term.
+You simply deposit a certain amount of money with your bank and let it earn interest for months or years until the CD matures.

-Online banks such as Discover Bank typically offer higher, more competitive CD rates than even big banks such as Wells Fargo.
-Online banks can offer better rates because they don’t have the usual overhead costs that come with managing brick and mortar branches.
-Discover offers its customers a dozen different CD options to help them with their short- and long-term investment goals.
+Online banks such as Discover Bank, Member FDIC, can offer higher, more competitive CD rates than big banks such as Wells Fargo because they don’t have the overhead costs that come with managing brick-and-mortar branches.
+Keep reading to learn more about Discover Bank CD rates.

 Each bank handles its CDs differently, but most of them share common elements, such as early withdrawal penalties and wire transfer fees.
-Check out what to expect with a Discover Bank CD:
+Here is what you can expect with a Discover Bank CD.

 |Term Lengths||3 months to 10 years|